-Paul Manafort is Still in the Alexandria Jail | Washingtonian
+Paul Manafort is Still in the Alexandria Jail.
+What Happens Next? | Washingtonian

 Butina was moved to Alexandria from DC jail on Friday, after the Russian Foreign Ministry complained that she was being denied appropriate sleep and food since her arrest on July 15.
 US Marshals also declined to comment on that transfer.

 Manafort was initially jailed in June when a federal judge revoked his bail.
 He’s been in the Alexandria jail since July 12, when Judge T.S.
 Ellis III, who oversaw the trial that ended yesterday, ordered a transfer from the Northern Neck, Virginia, facility that his lawyers complained was too far away and delaying trial preparations.
-However when the move to the Alexandria facility was approved, Manafort’s lawyers complained the change would be too unsettling so close to trial.
+However, when the move to Alexandria was approved, Manafort’s lawyers complained the change would be too unsettling so close to trial.
 Prosecutors argued that the federal inmate was given VIP status in Northern Neck, including access to his own phone and computer.
 Ultimately, the transfer proceeded.

 Lawyers for Manafort did not immediately respond to requests for comment about their client’s Alexandria detention or potential requests for transfer.